magefile/mage/README.md

 ```
 $ mage -l
 Targets:
-  build     Any function that lowercases to "build" becomes the default target.
-  install   Build target is any exported function with zero args with no return or an error return.
+  install*   Build target is any exported function with zero args with no return or an error return.
   target     The first sentence in the comment will be the short help text shown with mage -l.

+* default target
 ```

 ```
-$ mage -h build
+$ mage -h target
-mage build:
+mage target:

-Any function that lowercases to "build" becomes the default target.
-This
-target is used when no target is specified.
+The first sentence in the comment will be the short help text shown with mage -l.
+The rest of the comment is long help text that will be shown with mage -h <target>
 ```